 The strong left-hander hit .289/.389/.402 in 25 games for the 1951 Mexico City Red Devils.
 He also played for Sherbrooke again, batting .337 with 23 long balls.
 He tied Alfonso Gerard for 6th in average, tied for 5th in homers and was 5th in slugging (.588).
 He was at .273 for Marianao in 1951-1952, slipping in his mid-30s.

 Duany got a chance to help integrate the Deep South in 1952, joining Dave Barnhill in becoming the first blacks in the Florida International League.
 He hit .243/~.388/.406 and his 13 homers tied Charles Harig for second in the pitching-dominant circuit, two behind leader Nesbit Wilson.
 Claro continued to fade, hitting only .184 for Cienfuegos in 1952-1953, backing up Walt Moryn, Jim Pendleton and Gino Cimoli.
+He returned to Quebec in 1953, playing in the Laurentian League, a circuit with many former Provincial League players but outside Organized baseball.
 In 1954-1955, he went 0 for 6 for Cienfuegos.

 Overall, Duany hit .352/.445/.542 with 208 RBI in 876 AB and 145 walks to 56 strikeouts in 231 games in the Mexican League.
 His 37 homers were 10th in CWL history; eight of the nine players ahead of him wound up in the majors, with Pedro Formental the lone exception.

 In 1997, Duany was elected to the Cuban Baseball Hall of Fame.

 - The Biographical Encyclopedia of the Negro Baseball Leagues by James Riley